 - Add half of the remaining cup and sliced mushroom to rice while stirring well.
 Cover and simmering for around 10-15 minutes to make sure all grains are cook.

 - Now add the final half cup and keep on stirring until liquid is reduced, taste test and adjust with salt/pepper if desired or leave that to the serving table time.
-Add parmesan and cilantro, stir well to fully mix them and remove whole pot from heat.
+Add parmesan and cilantro, stir well to fully mix them, and remove the whole pot from heat.

-- Slice some earlier boiled chicken and serve on top of risotto.
+- Slice some earlier boiled chicken and serve on top of the risotto.

 Finishing in Rice cooker Risotto

-- Add all the butter-sauted rice to rice cooker.
+- Add all the butter-sauteed rice to the rice cooker.

 - Pour in hot broth, add mushroom, and stir well before starting the rice cooker.